Skip to Content

 • Which payment terms apply at checkout.

-The customer’s most recently active company persists across sessions via Shopify’s standard B2B session cookie.
-Mercer doesn’t override this; it reads customer.current_location.company from the Liquid customer drop.
+The customer’s most recently active location persists across sessions via Shopify’s standard B2B session cookie.
+Mercer doesn’t override this; it reads customer.current_company and customer.current_location from the Liquid customer drop, and lists switch targets from customer.company_available_locations.

 Quick-add for B2B